ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

    -  Simply pre-bind the Spektrum Satellite to your transmitter using a conventional Spektrum receiver with satellite attached.
-   -  Then connect the tiny Spektrum Satellite receiver to the special "Spektrum" connector on either the PX4IO or Pixhawk.
+   -  Then connect the tiny Spektrum Satellite receiver to the special "Spektrum" connector on the Pixhawk.

 -  The satellite receiver can be bound to transmitter with Mission Planner.
    This functionality is located in Radio Calibration screen on